willfarrell/angular-io-app/README.md

 - refactor code - seperate pages into services, remove controller.
 - Connect into camerea to take photo
 #### Bugs
-- When panning an image it snaps to the center (low priority)
+-
 #### Wishlist
-- User side encryption
+- User side encryption (for file upload).
+Mega?

 ## Core To Do
 - PGP emailing